Beginners guide to stargazing in Dorset

 Get the Kids Involved

-Cranborne Chase National Landscape has put together a collection of resources, specifically for young people.
-The resources can help them learn about the constellations, planets, and moon phases, as well as a Planisphere, which is a perpetual star map that you can set for any date and time.
+Cranborne Chase National Landscape has put together a collection of resources, specifically for young people, that can help them learn about the constellations, planets, and moon phases, as well as a Planisphere, which is a perpetual star map that you can set for any date and time.
 Visit the Cranborne Chase National Landscape website to find more details.

 Should I get a telescope?